bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 [Firebase Hosting](https://firebase.google.com/docs/hosting) and
 [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/).

-Compose for Web is an amazing API.
+Compose HTML is an amazing API.
 And static website hosting is an amazing service.
 If you use Kobweb, you won't have to choose one or the other, but you can revel in the benefits of both!